-CMMC Phase I Requirements - Minimum SPRS Score and Conditional Level 2 CMMC Status
+CMMC Phase I Requirements - Minimum SPRS Score and Conditional Level CMMC Status

-For organizations who receive and develop information which qualifies as CUI, CMMC Level 2 compliance will likely be required.
-In CMMC Phase I, the minimum requirement is a 80% of the self-assessed score of 88.
+For organizations that receive and develop information that qualifies as CUI, CMMC Level 2 compliance will likely be required.
+In CMMC Phase I, the minimum requirement is an 80% of the self-assessed score of 88.
 The DoD Assessment Methodology, v.1.2.1 is used to determine the score.
 Read and follow the document closely.

-It's important not to presume the "scope" you used in past self-assessments matches the more recent scoping guidance provided in the CMMC Scoping Guide, v.2.13.
-There are critical, but subtle errors in the previous versions and it's very important you "forget what you knew" and closely read the latest version.
-Your scope is primarily determined by two factors, the systems you need to perform the contract, and the permitted flow of CUI during the performance of the contract.
-Take the important steps to align the accurate scope of your requirements BEFORE beginning or updating your score.
+IMPORTANT: Do not presume the "scope" you used in past self-assessments matches the more recent scoping guidance provided in the CMMC Scoping Guide, v.2.13.
+There are critical, but subtle errors in the previous versions, and it's very important you "forget what you knew" and closely read the latest version.

+Your scope is primarily determined by the CMMC assets identified in Table 1 of the CMMC Scoping Guide, 2.13, which consist of three factors: